dart-lang/site-www/src/_guides/language/effective-dart/documentation.md

 * A couple of complete code samples that walk through using the API.
 * Links to the most important or most commonly used classes and functions.
 * Links to external references on the domain the library is concerned with.

+You document a library by placing a doc comment right above the `library` directive at the start of the file.
+If the library doesn't have a `library` directive, you can add one just to hang the doc comment off of it.

 ### CONSIDER writing doc comments for private APIs.